nikhil-reddy/SNARLTAR/README.md

 ----------------
 README.txt          -> This file
-Sellie-Lund_Ramchandran_DevireddyVenkata     -> plaintext for encryption and decryption.
-Sellie-Lund_Ramchandran_DevireddyVenkata-source.cpp   -> Application Source
+Sellie-Lund_Ramchandran_DevireddyVenkata     -> plaintext for encryption and decryption. source.cpp   -> Application Source
-Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.pdf
+Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.ppt -> Our Presentation of the same.

 RUN the EXECUTABLE:
 -------------------